 I have taken temp readings from

-this resistor board when fans are running and have found it so far to
+this resistor board when the fan is running and have found it so far to

-It was important to me to get some good
+It was important to me to see this work

-test results for this project before committing to installing it
+test results for this build before I committed to installing it

-and being on my way.
-It needed to actually work as expected, so I
+in my car.
+It needed to actually work as expected.
+So I

-bench-test version with all the needed components so I could test the
+bench-test version with all the components shown so I could get some

-circuits and get some real performance measurements.
-It's important to keep in mind that the fan
+real performance measurements.
+It's important to keep in mind that

 Mark VIII Fan Speed/Current Testing